blackknight75/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+  ***It is a set of methods that can perform complex SQL query.
+It is an ORM.
+A medium between the database and the model thats talking to it.

 2. Assume you have the following model:

 ```ruby